exysta/TheFirstBorn_Robot/README.md

 ### Prerequisites

-1. Git, FreeRTOS development environment (toolchain, ESP-IDF SDK), ESP32-S3 toolchain.
+1. Git, STM32 toolchain (e.g., STM32CubeIDE/GCC ARM Embedded), FreeRTOS, ESP-IDF SDK, ESP32-S3 toolchain.
-2. Docker and Docker Compose installed on your development machine.
+2. Docker and Docker Compose installed on your development machine (if using a companion computer).
-3. A Raspberry Pi 5 with Ubuntu 24.04 and Docker installed.
+3. A companion computer (e.g., Raspberry Pi 5) with Ubuntu 24.04 and Docker installed (for Phase 4+).

 ### Build & Run